KenYew/python-playground/HIDDEN.md

 </p>
 </details>

-✅ **DEPTH FIRST SEARCH (ITERATIVE)**: _Loop through only cells at the border, if cell is 1, run iterative dfs using a stack, mutate 1s into 2s, check for neighbours for any 1s to push to stack for next dfs iteration.
+✅ **DEPTH FIRST SEARCH (ITERATIVE STACK)**: _Loop through only cells at the border, if cell is 1, run iterative dfs using a stack, mutate 1s into 2s, check for neighbours for any 1s to push to stack for next dfs iteration.
 Then, loop through all cells again and mutate 1s to 0s and 2s to 1s and return the mutated matrix in place._

 ---
 ## [🟨 Number of Islands](https://leetcode.com/problems/number-of-islands/)